Developer(s) – Nintendo EAD

-The story of Super Mario Sunshine takes place on a vacation island called Delfino, in which an unidentified figure has been vandalising large sections of the resort.
-Once Mario and company touch down ready to take their own vacation, Mario is immediately and wrongfully identified by the Delfino authorities as being the vandal, and is sentenced to clean what mess has been made with the aid of F.L.U.D.D.
-At first it seemed like a positive change from the damsel in distress story that had become synonymous with the series even at that point, but overtime, that’s exactly what it unfolds into, overall making it not much different to any other Mario game.
+The story of Super Mario Sunshine takes place on a vacation island called Delfino, in which an unidentified figure has been vandalizing large sections of the resort.
+Once Mario and company touch down ready to take their own vacation, Mario is immediately and wrongfully identified by the Delfino authorities as being the vandal and is sentenced to clean what mess has been made with the aid of F.L.U.D.D.
+At first, it seemed like a positive change from the damsel in distress story that had become synonymous with the series even at that point, but over time, that’s exactly what it unfolds into, overall making it not much different to any other Mario game.

 Originality – 7/10

 Despite Nintendo unwilling to provide a great deal of uniqueness in terms of story, I do respect their willingness to have tried something new in terms of gameplay; which after all, is much more important than the former.
 There would be many more 3D platformers released throughout the sixth generation of gaming that would blow this title out of the water in my opinion, such as Jak & Daxter and Ratchet & Clank, but this game was able to at least stand out among these others to the extent that it did.

-Overall, Super Mario Sunshine is my least favourite 3D Mario game, but it’s by no means the worst game in the franchise overall.
+Overall, Super Mario Sunshine is my least favorite 3D Mario game, but it’s by no means the worst game in the franchise overall.
 There are gamers out there who hold this title in much higher regard than I do, and this is understandably so, but to me, there were far too many faults I found with it to be able to call it a classic game.